 These missteps lead marketers to drop the ball with their content efforts.
 We’re here to clear up any misunderstandings about the different types of content marketing that are possible and show you how to use content marketing to optimize your efforts for each level of the sales funnel.

 Types of Content Marketing for Attracting, Converting, and Nurturing

 Before creating any type of content marketing plan, you should know your end goal.
-Are you aiming to raise general awareness about your brand?
+Are you aiming to raise general awareness of your brand?
 Are you targeting prospects who are likely interested in your product or service?
 Or are you cultivating the relationship with those on the verge of becoming your customer?

 The answers to these questions will help you identify which part of the sales cycle you want your content to target.
 Remember, you can’t create a solid content strategy without knowing the results you want to achieve.

 Before delving into the details of lead generation content, let’s review the best content marketing types for all stages of the sales cycle in the content funnel below: